svalinn/DAGMC/doc/usersguide/uw2.rst

 Gotchas
 =======
-When using the "-o" option with a filename that does not match the "-f" filename will produce a new file with all the material and tally data, but absent of the original geometry data.
-This feature allows the user to ensure that the uwuw_preproc script runs to succesful completion before being used on the original file.
-Once you have ensured a sucessful run, it is recommended that you run once more with the "-o" option set to the original filename i.e.
+When using the "-o" option with a filename that does not match the "-f" filename option, `uwuw_preproc` will produce a new file with all the material and tally data, but absent the original geometry data.
+This feature allows the user to ensure that the `uwuw_preproc` script runs to successful completion before being used on the original file.
+Once you have ensured a sucessful run it is recommended that you run once more with the "-o" option set to the original filename, i.e.
 ::
    %>uwuw_preproc -f test_geom.h5m -d $HOME/.local/lib/python2.7/site-packages \
                     /pyne/nuc_data.h5 -o output.h5m